Free Solar for Low-Income Families Offers Promising Future for Renewable Energy

 The work GRID does for low-income families is part of an effort to ease the economic divide between classes.
 Solar panels cost thousands of dollars to purchase and install, making them inaccessible to those without the means.
 By offering free installation, the prospect is far more attractive.

 And it is an attractive prospect.
 With the average annual cost of electricity reaching $1,430 for a typical American family, it isn’t difficult to understand the benefits of renewable energy.
-More than that, a utility inflation rate of 2.2 percent is only going to increase these expenses, which might prove troubling to budget for.
+More than that, a utility inflation rate of 2.2 percent is only going to increase these expenses.

 But the real value of solar panels is their effect on a homeowner’s carbon footprint.
 The use of panels in a home is equivalent to taking a single car off the road for a full year.
 Regarding reducing emissions, that’s several metric tons of harmful CO2 that won’t find its way into the atmosphere.